Visual kunstmatige intelligentie

 Map of the brain

-Just as the robot vacuum cleaner internalizes the floor plan of its work environment, other devices study the physical and mental floor plan of people.
+Just as the robotic vacuum cleaner internalizes the floor plan of its work environment, other devices study the physical and mental floor plan of people.

-Artificial intelligence is also increasingly being used in robot-assisted surgery.
+Artificial intelligence is also increasingly being used in robotic-assisted surgery.
 Robots perform programmed operations with more precision than human surgeons, while algorithms help make the robot’s movements more precise and ensure safety.

 Social media and search engines are useful for manipulating people with personalized ads, news and information.
 To that end, advanced algorithms store personal data that they use to give those people tailored information.
 This can lead to filter bubbles, in which people receive only news stories that confirm their own beliefs and opinions and make them more vulnerable to manipulation.
 With techniques such as deepfake, you can manipulate images or videos and combined with cloned voices, spread fake news and mislead people.